kumarrishav14/Koggle-stone-adder/README.md

 ### RTL

 All the RTL file is present in `rtl/` directory.
-By default the RTL is present for 32-bit data, but can be easily re-configured for any other data widths.
+By default, the RTL is present for 32-bit data but can be easily re-configured for any other data widths.

-FOC is created using a python script as there are lot of repetitive code.
-To create a FOC for a particular script use below command:
+FOC is created using a Python script as there is a lot of repetitive code.
+To create an FOC for a particular script use the below command:

 ```shell
 python3 rtl/gen_foc.py <width>
 ```

-A example `foc.v` file for 32-bit data width is provided in `rtl/` directory.
+An example `foc.v` file for 32-bit data width is provided in `rtl/` directory.

 ### Test Bench

-RTL data width can be reconfigured using `WIDTH` paramter in TB.
-Test bench is a self checker and it will generate `NUM_PKT` packets and check the results.
+RTL and TB data width can be reconfigured using `WIDTH` parameter in `simple_tb.sv` file.
+The test bench is a self-checker that generates `NUM_PKT` packets and checks the results. `NUM_PKT` is a parameter and can be configured in the `simple_tv.sv` file.

-> If data widths other than 32-bit is needed, then gen_foc.py script should be run before starting TB.
+> If data width other than 32-bit is needed, then `gen_foc.py` script should be run before starting TB.

 ### Delay Simulation